Prof. Dr. Stefanie Walter

 Institute for Political Science

 Want to know what the EU-27 public thinks about Brexit?
 Here's my newest paper presenting data from a December 2018 survey among 10432 EU-27 Europeans.

-Big news: My research project “The mass politics of disintegration” (DISINTEGRATION) will be funded with an ERC consolidator grant!
+My research project “The mass politics of disintegration” (DISINTEGRATION), funded with an ERC consolidator grant, has started on 1 May 2019.
 DISINTEGRATION examines the consequences of the current popular backlash against international cooperation and specifically focuses on how the other member states of an international institution respond when one member state attempts to unilaterally change the terms of or terminate an existing international agreement on the basis of a strong popular mandate, such as a referendum.

 New paper on how to analyze intergovernmental negotiations, especially complex one as those during the Eurozone crisis with Jeffry Frieden Analyzing Inter-State Negotiations in the Eurozone Crisis and Beyond out in European Union Politics.

 Now working paper (with Ignacio Hurado and Sandra Léon) on what the EU-27 public wants in the Brexit negotiations.